georlia/SQL-Projects/Impact-Analysis-of-GoodThought-NGO-Initiatives/README.md

 # 🫶 Impact Analysis of GoodThought NGO Initiatives
-The primary goal is to evaluate the financial distribution and social impact of humanitarian projects to provide data-driven insights for future strategic planning.
+The primary goal of this project is to evaluate the financial distribution and social impact of humanitarian projects to provide data-driven insights for future strategic planning.
 By leveraging SQL, i extracted insights into how funding correlates with regional impact scores to guide future resource allocation.

 ## Data description
 * **Assignments:** Details about each project, including its name, duration, budget, geographical region, and the impact score.